compiler-explorer/compiler-explorer/Roadmap.md

 The UI has a number of things that need improving:

-* Multiple editor windows
+- [X] Multiple editor windows
-* Saving and restoring from browser-local storage
+- [ ] Saving and restoring from browser-local storage
-* Handling the loss of data if one has a work-in-progress CE window open and then clicks another CE link.
+- [ ] Handling the loss of data if one has a work-in-progress CE window open and then clicks another CE link.

 ### Diff view

-A frequently requested feature is to be able to diff output.
-A large patch was provided by @Voxelf which helped spur on the development of the new UI, but the diff view he created has yet to be merged.
-There's a possibility that moving to the [Monaco](https://microsoft.github.io/monaco-editor/) editor will not only give a better editing experience, but also bring pretty much free diff windows out of the box.
+A frequently requested feature that arrived with the inclusion of the [Monaco](https://microsoft.github.io/monaco-editor/) editor.

 ### Execution support